 How will I know how much time I've got left while i'm doing the challenge?

-We will have a big countdown clock situated ontop of the Start/Finish arch so you will be able to see the minutes and seconds counting down as you go round the track.
+We will have a big countdown clock situated by the Start/Finish arch so you will be able to see the minutes and seconds counting down as you go round the track.
 We will all countdown the last ten seconds nice and loud and the finish will be signalled by a loud bell.

 What happens when the 75 minutes is up?

 When the 75 minutes is up you'll make your way back round the track to the Start/Finish arch to receive your medal and goodybag.
-You can then make your way towards our festival areas around the track where we have food and drink, music, massage and a photo station for you to celebrate your amazing acheivement.
+You can then make your way towards our festival areas around the track where we have food and drink, music and a photo station for you to celebrate your amazing acheivement.

 Why does the challenge go for 75 minutes?

 The event time is 75 minutes to represent the estimated 75,000 young wheelchair users in the UK.
 This event aims to raise vital funds to help Whizz-Kidz to continue to support these wheelchair users through mobility equipment provision, youth clubs and life skills services.
 Every minute counts!

 How do I find out more about Challenge 75 - London?